 Never try to force open a pressure cooker because you can sustain serious injuries.
 As long as the pin is down, you should be fine.
 However, nothing on the other side of the pressure cooker is worth getting injured over.

 We also wouldn’t advise that you take a wrench after it to open it.
 That would be overkill.

 What if the Lid Remains Closed?

 All of the above should have opened the pressure cooker in most cases.
-However, if the lid remains firmly shut, but the pressure cooker in the fridge for one hour.
+However, if the lid remains firmly shut, the pressure cooker is in the fridge for one hour.
 Quickly use hot water at the top of the lid to release the jam.
 The lid expands with the heat, and you should see the grip loosen on the lid.
 You want to move fast because this will stop once the temperature evens out.
 Focus the water on the lid rather than the base.

 Aluminum especially responds well to hot and cold differences, which makes this a good method for opening a jammed pressure cooker.

 Disclaimer: As an Amazon Associate I earn from qualifying purchases made on my website.
 If you make a purchase through links from this website, I may get a small share of the sale from Amazon and other similar affiliate programs.

 With some pressure cooker jams, you may need to buy a new gasket.
 They cost anywhere from $8 to $17.
 Before you do that, check the gasket to see if damage occurred.
 In most cases, you will see visible damage, such as holes, cracks, or breaks on the gasket.
 Other signs that you may have a damaged gasket include:

 - Pressure cooker leaks